 Course Expectations Each session will combine lectures, class exercises, occasional guest speakers and student discussion.
-As with any cross-listed course (undergrad/grad) offering, this will not be an easy course.
-The successful student must read assignments, study supporting materials, and prepare assignments outside of class.
+As with any cross-listed course (undergrad/grad) offering, this materials, and prepare assignments outside of class.
 Self-directed study skills are important.
 Students need to organize material logically and communicate well orally and in writing.